Built Environs to deliver The Queen Elizabeth Hospital (TQEH) Stage 3 Redevelopment - Built Environs

 The Information Desk can be found inside the main entrance of the ground floor of the 9-storey hospital building.
 This building is known as the Tower Block.

-Building is underway to develop a brand-new, purpose-built clinical services building at TQEH as part of a $314 million redevelopment project.
-Some of the services that are currently in the plans for the new clinical services building include:
+Building is almost complete on a brand-new, purpose-built clinical services building at TQEH as part of a $314 million redevelopment project.

-• an emergency department
+• an Emergency Department

-• A New Radiology Department
+• A New Medical Imaging Department

 After hours cardiology services have been reinstated at the hospital with a $4 million refurbishment of the cardiac catheterisation lab completed in July 2019.
 The upgrade ensures TQEH has the capacity to manage cardiac emergencies and support best quality patient care.